It will give businesses customers with more spending money.

 It will grow the economy for everyone — and we can do it right now.

-In his State of the Union address, President Obama called on Congress to raise the federal minimum wage from $7.25 to $10.10 an hour, and announced he would issue an Executive Order to raise the minimum wage to $10.10 for the individuals working on new federal service contracts.
+In his State of the Union address, President Obama called on Congress to raise the national minimum wage from $7.25 to $10.10 an hour, and soon after signed an Executive Order to raise the minimum wage to $10.10 for the individuals working on new federal service contracts.

 Today, the real value of the minimum wage has fallen by nearly one-third since its peak in 1968.
 And right now, a full-time minimum wage worker makes $14,500 a year, which leaves too many families struggling to make ends meet.